-After all this work the calculation should end up in a FAILED state, as expected since we used an invalid key in the input parameters.
-Since situations like this happens in real life, we built in AiiDA the tools to traceback the problem source and correct it.
+After all this work the calculation should end up in a FAILED Job state (last column of verdi calculation list), and correspondingly the error code near the "Finished" status of the State should be non-zero (400 for FAILED calculations).
+This was expected, since we used an invalid key in the input parameters.
+Situations like this happen (probably often...) in real life, so we built in AiiDA the tools to traceback the problem source and correct it.